-The second part of this one-two punch combo to upgrade your turmerosaccharide experience is a combination of proteolytic enzymes, which have been well respected for many years in natural medicine circles for assisting with the management of a healthy inflammatory process and reduction of joint discomfort from physical activity.
+The second part of this one-two punch combo to upgrade your turmerosaccharides experience are proteolytic enzymes, which have been well respected for many years in natural medicine circles for their ability to assist with the management of a healthy inflammatory process and reduce joint discomfort from physical activity.

 Serrapeptase is an enzyme that is actually produced by a bacteria called Serratia that lives inside silkworms.
 After the silkworm weaves a cocoon and begins transforming into a moth, it releases Serratia from its gut and the bacteria then produce Serrapeptase, which eats through silk protein that makes up the cocoon.
 But when you eat Serrapeptase enzymes yourself, these same protein-dissolving properties help to dissolve soreness-inducing proteins in your own body that can accumulate in response to inflammation and injury (especially scarring).
 Fascinating, eh?

-In one double-blind, placebo-controlled study of 193 subjects suffering from acute or chronic ear, nose or throat disorders, Serrapeptase was shown to act rapidly on localized inflammation.
-Efficacy was seen as little as 3 days.
+In one double-blind, placebo-controlled study of 193 subjects suffering from acute or chronic ear, nose, or throat disorders, Serrapeptase was shown to act rapidly on localized inflammation.
+Efficacy was seen as little as three days.
 Serrapeptase also helped with minor swelling related to other conditions in studies you can read here, here, here, here, here, and here.

 Then there's Serrazimes®, which is a blend of proteases that can break down protein substrates in a manner very similar to Serrapeptase.
 Rather than being derived from silkworm bacteria, this proteolytic blend is composed of enzymes derived from the edible fungi Aspergillus oryzae and Aspergillus melleus.
-(Don't worry: you don't eat fungi when you take this stuff, just the enzymes that the fungi produce.)
+(Don't worry, you don't eat fungi when you take this stuff, just the enzymes that the fungi produce.)
 It has proteolytic activity comparable to serratiopeptidase and supports healthy joints and muscles by degrading proteins associated with inflammation.
-So you can basically think of Serrazimes® as a helpful one-two combo to Serrapeptase.

-Then finally, there's the advanced enzyme blend known as ProHydrolase®.
-Numerous in vitro studies and two separate human clinical studies have shown that ProHydrolase® can quickly break down protein, increase available amino acids in the blood, and decrease the large peptides associated with stomach discomfort that results from consuming protein.
+Finally, there's the advanced enzyme blend known as ProHydrolase®.
+Numerous in vitro studies and two separate human clinical studies have shown that ProHydrolase can quickly break down protein, increase available amino acids in the blood, and decrease the large peptides associated with stomach discomfort that results from consuming protein.
 This means that it acts as a digestive enzyme if you take it with food, but (especially in the absence of foods) it can significantly decrease inflammatory C-reactive protein levels.
-So it's wonderful for upgrading your protein shake or any meat that you eat, but equally effective for decreasing the soreness induced from a heavy exercise session.
+So it's wonderful for upgrading your protein shake or any meat that you eat but equally effective for decreasing soreness from a heavy exercise session.

 So there you have it.
-When you combine the joint-restoring power of turmerosaccharides from Turmacin®, physical function-supporting haritaki from Ayuflex®, and recovery-boosting proteolytic enzymes Serrapeptase, Serrazimes®, and ProHydrolase®, you get the ultimate natural solution to tired, achy, and stiff joints that works unlike anything you've experienced before.
-Trust me folks: this is an enormous upgrade to old-school curcumin supplementation and a very unique combo that has never existed before in any supplemental form – until now.
+When you combine the joint-restoring power of turmerosaccharides from Turmacin®; physical function-supporting haritaki from Ayuflex®; and recovery-boosting proteolytic enzymes Serrapeptase, Serrazimes®, and ProHydrolase® you get the ultimate natural solution to tired, achy, and stiff joints that works unlike anything you've experienced before.
+Trust me, folks—this is an enormous upgrade to old-school curcumin supplementation and a very unique combo that has never existed before in any supplemental form.

-If you want to feel like a million bucks when you wake up the day after a hard workout, you can't stand hobbling around with sore joints, and you dig the idea of bouncing back for competitions, racing and daily life, I can't emphasize the importance of a good recovery strategy enough.
-Whether you’re an elite athlete, outdoor enthusiast, or just looking to feel your best as you age, taking care of your joints and sore muscles is the key to maintaining an active lifestyle well into your senior years.
-Plus, let's face it: many of us actually dig going to the gym or pushing ourselves on a daily basis; and it kinda sucks when you do a hard workout, and the next day feel as though you have nothing left in the bank, or your mobility has gone to pot due to sore, beat up muscles and joints.
+If you want to feel like a million bucks when you wake up the day after a hard workout; you can't bear the thought of hobbling around with sore joints; and you dig the idea of bouncing back for competitions, racing, and daily life—I can't emphasize the importance of a good recovery strategy enough.
+Whether you’re an elite athlete, outdoor enthusiast, or just looking to feel your best as you age, taking care of your joints and sore muscles are the keys to maintaining an active lifestyle well into your senior years.
+Plus, let's face it: Many of us actually dig going to the gym or pushing ourselves on a daily basis, and it kinda sucks when you do a hard workout, then wake up feeling as though you have nothing left in the bank, or your mobility has gone to pot due to sore, beat up muscles and joints.

 This is why I've been working diligently with Kion over the past year to make one of my personal favorite Kion products – Kion Flex – even better.
-What we've done, and are finally ready to release to the world, is taken clinically-proven doses of the most potent, effective sources of turmerosaccharides (Turmacin®), haritaki (AyuFlex®), and proteolytic enzymes (Serrapeptase, Serrazimes®, and ProHydrolase®) you've just discovered to bring you the ultimate joint and mobility supporting supplement…
+What we've done, and are finally ready to release to the world, is taken clinically-proven doses of the most potent, effective sources of turmerosaccharides (Turmacin®), haritaki (AyuFlex®), and proteolytic enzymes (Serrapeptase, Serrazimes®, and ProHydrolase®) that you just learned about to bring you the ultimate joint and mobility supporting supplement.

-You may have seen me drop a few hints lately that we've been working on something new in the secret Batman labs at Kion…and this is exactly it…
+You may have seen me drop a few hints lately that we've been working on something new in the secret labs at Kion, and this is exactly it!

-Upgraded to include the latest research-backed ingredients we are known for at Kion – ingredients that blend ancestral wisdom and modern science – while remaining as pure and effective as ever, Kion Flex is a new, natural supplement for joint health that’s been proven by science to…
+Upgraded to include the latest research-backed ingredients we are known for at Kion—ingredients that blend ancestral wisdom and modern science—Kion Flex is a new, natural supplement for joint health that’s been proven by science to…

 - Reduce mild, temporary joint discomfort from overuse,